nivalis-studio/e57-to-las/README.md

 - [x] Parallel processing using `rayon` for faster conversion.
 - [x] Error handling to ensure corrupted or unsupported files do not halt the process.
-- [x] Optional generation of station files (`stations.json`), containing spatial coordinates of station points.
-This is activated by enabling the `stations` feature flag, and the station points are calculated based on the transformation translations of the point clouds.
+- [x] Optional splitting of pointclouds in distinct LAS files and generation of station file (`stations.json`), containing spatial coordinates of station points.
+This is activated by adding the `--stations` flag, and the station points are calculated based on the transformation translations of the point clouds.

 ## Usage